Organisation of sport in Australia: National sports organisations

-State Sports Organisations
+State sports organisations

 National sports organisation generally have eight affiliated state sports organisations that manage the activities of clubs in their state.
 This means there are over 800 state sports organisations in Australia.
 Most states have an organisation that represents their interests.
 These include Vicsport, NSW Sports Federation, ACTSPORT, Tasmanian Sports Federation, Western Australian Sports Federation, Sport SA, and Sports Federation of Queensland.

 Clubs

 Community sporting clubs are regarded as the lifeblood of Australian sport.
 These sporting clubs are affiliated to national and state sporting organisations.
 In 2010, Australian Bureau of Statistics found that 2.3 million or 14% of the adult population undertook voluntary work with the sport and recreation organisations, most likely to be sporting clubs.
 At the club level, volunteers include coaches, officials and administrators.
 Clubs generally receive their limited income from membership fees.
 Professional sporting clubs have been established to compete in national and international leagues such as Australian Football League, National Rugby League, A-League, ANZ Championship and Super 15.